investindex/Guidelines/README.md

 # Guidelines for financial planning

-There is no perfect distribution of stocks, bonds, and other assets.
-This depends on many factors.
-Health, age, debt, income, job security, marriage status, children (or plans to have them), risk tolerance, and your personal goals — these are only some of them.
-The broad goal here is to provide tools to assess what investments fit your situation.
-However, a few guidelines discussed below can be applied broadly, and we'll also cover important personal finance topics not directly related to investing.
+Here we'll cover a few investing topics as well as important personal finance topics not directly related to investing.

 Click to move to each section:
 * [Minimize risk of catastrophic loss](https://github.com/investindex/Guidelines#minimize-risk-of-catastrophic-loss)